codetronik/AndroidAntiCheat/README.md

 Scanning tools
  - Scanning the binary pattern via the process memory

-Root Detection
+Root Detection [todo]
- - Magisk with hide modules [todo]
+ - Search for files related to magisk
+ - Detect magisk-specific signatures

 ## Output
 - dynamic library (libace.so / libsample.so)